sachin-designs/connections/README.md

 # connections
 share on git

-Kindly udpdate README.md if any changes in the structure and reasone behind the changes.
+Kindly udpdate README.md if any changes in the structure and reason behind the changes.

 •	Source document:  Document used as source for educating each other to feed knowledge.
 •	Requirement document: To have track of all required plugins, libraries, api's so on.